Do it Yourself SEO Audit

 As a general rule - if there’s little to no competition, you should be able to rank pretty easily (i.e. Search “My Friend Greg is a Potato Skin”, and this article will come up).
 However, if you want to start ranking for more competitive phrases, then you’ll have to up your page authority.

 if you have a site and want help untangling the murky depths, let’s get started with a quick and dirty site SEO audit.

 Most Important Point

 SEO and getting found organically is an ongoing and multi-layered concept.
-But, it’s relatively easy to get an idea about what a page is ranking for and why.
-Once you get that basic foundation right first, you can then start to test and build more ways of grabbing traffic.
+But, it’s relatively easy to get an idea about what a page is ranking for and why by starting with an SEO Audit.
+The SEO Audit will allow you to get that basic foundations right first, you can then start to test and build more ways of grabbing traffic.